clyde-dev/php-sdk/README.md

 ## Methods

-Once an instance of the client has been created you use the following methods:
+Once an instance of the sdk has been created you use the following methods:

 ```php